 Although human error has been implicated in 70 to 80% of all civil and military aviation accidents, most accident reporting systems are not designed around any theoretical framework of human error.
 As a result, most accident databases are not conducive to a traditional human error analysis, making the identification of intervention strategies onerous.
 What is required is a general human error framework around which new investigative methods can be designed and existing accident databases restructured.
 Indeed, a comprehensive human factors analysis and classification system (HFACS) has recently been developed to meet those needs.
 Specifically, the HFACS framework has been used within the military, commercial, and general aviation sectors to systematically examine underlying human causal factors and to improve aviation accident investigations.

 Building on the material presented, the course will then provide an integrated discussion summarizing from an investigator's perspective current understanding about causes of human errors and what mechanisms should be in use for their reduction.
 The course concludes by providing the accident investigator with a systematic framework and process to identify human error issues involved in an accident as well as the factors which may have led to those errors.

 How You Will Benefit

-The Human Factors in Accident Investigation Distance Learning Course consists of 10 training days of 4 online classroom hours per day.
-Students receive a textbook, class notes lecture outlines, additional reference material and a Certificate of Completion.
-The classes are held from 12:00pm to 4:00pm EDT each day.
+The Human Factors in Accident Investigation Course consists of 5 training days.
+Students receive class notes lecture outlines and additional reference material and a Certificate of Completion.
+The classes are held from 09:00- 17:00 each day.